-Should you fail to enter your PDCs into the SHRM Certification Portal by your recertification end date, you will have 60 days to do so before your credential expires.
-You may not use the 60-day grace period to accumulate additional PDCs.
-A $50 nonrefundable late fee will be applied, in addition to the recertification application fee, at the time of submission.
+Should you fail to enter your PDCs into the SHRM Certification Portal by your recertification end date, you will have 60 days to do so before your credential expires. *Added Aug 1, 2019: SHRM Certification holders who are working toward recertification can earn PDCs for activities they participate in through their grace period (the 60-day period between their certification end date and expiration date).* A $50 nonrefundable late fee will be applied, in addition to the recertification application fee, at the time of submission.
 Failure to complete recertification requirements within the appropriate timeframe will result in the revocation of your SHRM certification credential.

 What this means: if three years have passed, there is no way to retroactively enter PDCs and recertify which is different than HRCI’s expired status program.
 I’ll talk about that more below.
 The only way to reactivate your SHRM certification status is by re-taking the test.
 Essentially, you’ll be starting over and will need to pay the application fee ($100 SHRM members and $150 nonmembers).
 If you do not pass the exam, your credential will be removed, and you will have to reapply to take the exam during a future exam window to become certified again.
 Additionally, you will not be able to pursue recertification through PDCs should you be unsuccessful in passing the exam for recertification.

 This is different from HRCI which has a deactivation period.
 Which brings me to:

 All certifications from HR Certification Institute® (HRCI) are valid for three years.
 You are required to recertify every three years to maintain your credential(s).
 There are two ways that you may recertify: